SundareshSankaran/llama3-tests/README.md

-# Important: what you see in this other README file are LLaMA 3's own words!
+# Important: what you see in the other MD file are LLaMA 3's own words!